janegilring/posts/derek-schauland/leveraging-azure-bastion-to-connect-to-azure-vms/leveraging-azure-bastion-to-connect-to-azure-vms.md

 ![Provide the details needed to build the bastion resource](images/step2-3-azure-bastion-configuration-information.png) <!-- The config items of Azure Bastion Step 2-3 -->

-Configuration does not take too long, but is not immediate, you will need to wait maybe 20 minutes for the provisioning to complete.
+Configuration does not take too long but is not immediate, you will need to wait maybe 20 minutes for the provisioning to complete.

 With the networking and configuration of Bastion out of the way, you are ready to connect to a server using the bastion service.

 ## Step 3 - Connecting to Virtual MAchines with Azure Bastion

-Connection does not seem to be something that would need its own section in a guide.
-Until I started putting this together, I was in agreement.
+The connection does not seem to be something that would need its section in a guide.
+Until I started putting this together, I agreed.
 When the local admin password for my Virtual Machine was not in the location I expected, it occurred to me that setting the password before connection might be useful.

-To ensure your virtual machine has a good known password (only if you have forgotten it or the one you swear is right does not work) let's take a moment to reset the password for a VM and then connect to it with Azure Bastion.
+To ensure your virtual machine has a well-known password (only if you have forgotten it or the one you swear is right does not work) let's take a moment to reset the password for a VM and then connect to it with Azure Bastion.

 ### Reset the Password for your Server
-1. Login to the Azure Portal (https://portal.azure.com)
+1. Log in to the Azure Portal (https://portal.azure.com)
 2. Locate the server for which you wish to reset the password
 2. On the left navigation pane, select Reset Password